spacebanana420/tanuki/README.md

 <img src="images/leaf.png" width="120"/>
 </p>

 Tanuki Launcher is a cross-platform launcher for the Touhou Project games.
 It supports all games from Touhou 6 onwards.
-Tanuki is also capable of recording video and audio footage, whether you're playing Touhou or not.
-Tanuki is also meant to be used as a WINE helper for gaming on Linux/FreeBSD/*BSD.
-While this launcher is tailored for Touhou, you can launch any game with it.
+Tanuki can also be used to launch any game, not just Touhou games, and it has features worthy of a WINE helper.

 <p align="center">
 <img src="images/tanuki.png" width="500"/>
 </p>

-The launcher uses a TUI interface and is very simple to use and configure.
-You can add your games and game data (screenshots, etc) to your configuration list.
-It's very convenient to launch a game once your configuration is done.
-You can also view screenshots and compress them into PNG copies.

-I plan to add screenshot cropping, data backup and more to Tanuki!
+Tanuki has many extra features, such as screen and audio recording, Touhou scorefile backup, viewing and compressing screenshots, etc.

 # Download